-a) a certificated ground (i.e. designated ground or ground which contains one or more regulated stands) must be incorporated within the club's contingency plans and comply with the terms and conditions of the General Safety Certificate.

-Note that in the case of a ground with one or more regulated stands, the evacuation plan must also incorporate the part of the ground which is not subject to certification (i.e. the part of the ground which is outside the area of the regulated stand(s) and any associated escape routes from same).

-b) a non-certificated ground must be submitted directly to the licensor.
+- a) a certificated ground (including a ground which contains one or more regulated stands) must be incorporated within the club's contingency plans and comply with the terms and conditions of the General Safety Certificate. - Note that in the case of a ground with one or more regulated stands, the evacuation plan must also incorporate the part of the ground which is not subject to certification (i.e. the part of the ground which is outside the area of the regulated stand(s) and any associated escape routes from same). - b) a non-certificated ground must be submitted directly to the licensor.
 Refer to Annexe E for further details.